Mon. 12-4:00 pm

 Sat.
 12-6:00 pm

 EVENTS & SPECIALS

-Effective 5/25/20, in accordance with Indiana Governor Holcomb's roadmap to reopening, we're returning to conducting walk throughs, however, adopters with pre-approved applications and appointments will be given priority.
+COVID-19 Info.: To prevent the spread of Covid-19, we require you to wear a mask when in our facility.
+Thank you for your consideration.
+We are conducting walk throughs, however, adopters with pre-approved applications and appointments will be given priority.
 When the quarantine went into effect on 3/24/20, we began accepting online applications and scheduling appointments.
 We will continue to encourage ALL adopters to complete the online adoption application for the specific dog or cat you'd like to meet.
 Once the application has been reviewed, a staff member will contact you.
-(CLICK on the ADOPTABLE PETS tab, in the first paragraph, then click the link provided to complete an adoption form).
+(CLICK on the ADOPTABLE PETS tab, in the first paragraph, then click the link provided to complete an adoption form)